chenxingqiang/secret-learn/doc/developers/contributing.rst

 .. dropdown:: Writing matplotlib-related tests

   Test fixtures ensure that a set of tests will be executing with the appropriate initialization and cleanup.
-The jax-sklearn test suite implements a ``pyplot`` fixture which can be used with ``matplotlib``.
+The secret-learn test suite implements a ``pyplot`` fixture which can be used with ``matplotlib``.

   The ``pyplot`` fixture should be used when a test function is dealing with